US special envoy to Haiti resigns over migrant expulsions

-US special envoy to Haiti resigns over migrant expulsionsFriday, September 24, 2021
+US special envoy to Haiti resigns over migrant expulsionsThursday, September 23, 2021

 |

-WASHINGTON, DC, United States (AP) — Biden Administration special envoy to Haiti resigned in protest of “inhumane” large-scale expulsions of Haitian migrants to their homeland as it is racked by civil strife and natural disasters, US officials said yesterday.
+TEXAS, United States (AP) — The Biden administration’s special envoy to Haiti resigned in protest of "inhumane" large-scale expulsions of Haitian migrants to their homeland as it is wracked by civil strife and natural disaster, US officials said Thursday.

 Daniel Foote was appointed to the position only in July, following the assassination of Haiti’s President Jovenel Moise.
 Even before the migrant expulsions from the small Texas border town of Del Rio, the career diplomat was known to be deeply frustrated with what he considered a lack of urgency in Washington and a glacial pace on efforts to improve conditions in Haiti.